filipsnastins/concurrency-control-with-dynamodb/README.md

 The lock can be set to expire with the `lock_timeout` parameter.
-It might be useful to support automatic retries in case of unreleased locks, e.g., in case of temporary DynamoDB error or application crash.
+It might be useful to support automatic retries in case of unreleased locks, e.g., in case of a temporary DynamoDB error or application crash.
+The timeout can be aligned with HTTP request timeout; for example, if a web application is configured to time-out requests executing, for example, longer than 3 minutes, a 5-minute timeout on the lock will ensure that it's safe to release the lock.

 ```python
 from datetime import timedelta